containerd/containerd/design/data-flow.md

 encompassed in prior container engines.
 In this model, an image defines a collection of resources that can be used to create a _bundle_.
 There is no specific format or object called an image.
-The goal of the pull is to produce a set of steps is to resolve the resources that comprise an image, with the separation providing lifecycle points in the process.
+The goal of the pull is to produce a set of steps to resolve the resources that comprise an image, with the separation providing lifecycle points in the process.

 A reference implementation of the complete "pull", performed client-side, will